-- Upon arrival you have to fill in the "Moving in check-list " and return it to the AU Housing within 3 days of your arrival at your place of residence.
-You have to point out faults and deficiency (including insufficient cleaning) in both your room and the common areas.
-If you neglect to hand in the list and/or to report any defects/insufficient cleaning, you will be liable for the defects/insufficient cleaning when moving out. - 2.
-Each tenant sharing the common areas are responsible for keeping it clean and tidy at all times. - 3.
-The leased accommodation is furnished.
+- 5. The leased accommodation is furnished.
 It is not allowed to remove furniture from the room.
-Furniture has to be handed over in the same condition as received. - 4.
-The tenant is obliged to keep the leased accommodation heated properly and ventilated adequately so that a healthy indoor climate is secured at all times. - 5.
-Pets are not allowed. - 6.
+Furniture has to be handed over in the same condition as received. - 6.
+The tenant is obliged to keep the leased accommodation heated properly and ventilated adequately so that a healthy indoor climate is secured at all times. - 7.
+Pets are not allowed. - 8.
 The tenant is liable for any damage or neglect to the premises in addition to ordinary wear and tear.
 The tenant is liable for any damage to the premises caused by family members or guests.
-Expenses for necessary repairs will be deducted from the tenant's deposit.

-- 7. Broken kitchenware has to be replaced before leaving the lease.
-It is the responsibility of the tenant to replace broken light bulbs. - 8.
-Smoking is not allowed, neither in the room nor at common areas. - 9.
-The person stated in the contract must only live in the lease.
+Expenses for necessary repairs will be deducted from the tenant's deposit. - 9.
+Broken kitchenware has to be replaced before leaving the lease.
+It is the responsibility of the tenant to replace broken light bulbs. - 10.
+Smoking is allowed, neither in the room nor in common areas. - 11.
+Only the person stated in the contract must live in the lease.
 Subletting is not allowed.
-Breach of this rule causes grounds for termination of leasing contract. - 10.
-The tenant is obliged to keep the leased accommodation regularly clean and tidy during the leasing period. - 11.
-If the tenant loses a key or key card the AU Housing has to be contacted.
-The tenant is obliged to pay for a new lock. - 12.
-You must be enrolled to or employed at AU in order to stay in accommodation provided via the AU Housing.
-If you are not enrolled to AU or are no longer an active student or no longer employed at AU, your lease will be terminated. - 13.
-The rent regulation is notified with 3 months' notice.
-A 6 weeks' notice will be given for regulation in utilities costs. - 14.
-The lease is temporary and ends without any further notice at the end of the leasing period. - 15.
-You can end your lease with 1 month notice to the 1st of the month.
-Fill out the form "Notice of termination" before the given termination deadline and send it to AU Housing email (housing@au.dk) or submit it to AU Housing at reception. - 16.
-Moving out date is the last working day of the month at 9 am.
-If for instance 30th or 31st is a Saturday or Sunday the tenant must leave on Friday. - 17.
+Breach of this rule causes grounds for termination of the leasing contract. - 12.
+The tenant is obliged to keep the leased accommodation regularly clean and tidy during the leasing period. - 13.
+If the tenant loses a key or key card AU Housing has to be contacted.
+The tenant is obliged to pay for a new lock. - 14.
+You must be enrolled or employed at AU in order to stay in accommodation provided via AU Housing.
+If you are not enrolled or are no longer an active student or no are longer employed at AU, your lease will be terminated. - 15.
+Each year on 1 January, your rent will increase.
+The increase occurs in agreement with the rise in the net price index.
+Late November, early December, you will receive a letter from the accounts department, informing you of the amount of the regulation - 16.
+The lease is temporary and ends without any further notice at the end of the leasing period. - 17.
+You can end your lease with 1 month's notice to the 1st of the month.
+Fill out the form "Notice of termination" before the given termination deadline and send it to AU Housing email (housing@au.dk) or submit it to AU Housing at reception.
+The moving-out date is 8 working days before the end of the month at 9 am. - 18.
 The residence is to be handed over in the same condition as received, apart from normal wear and tear.
 It is not allowed to paint the residence or add any permanent decoration.
-Cost of the repairs of damages will be deducted from the deposit. - 18.
+The cost of the repairs of damages will be deducted from the deposit. - 19.
 The lease, including common areas, must be left clean.
-If not, a professional cleaning company will be hired and the expenses will be deducted from the deposit. - 19.
-In consideration for neighbours and other tenants it is NOT ALLOWED to have parties in the house.
-Few guests are allowed in the room or kitchen to a limited extent and always in agreement with the other residents and neighbours. - 20.
-The tenant is obliged to abide by the house rules. - 21.
+If not, a professional cleaning company will be hired and the expenses will be deducted from the deposit. - 20.
+Parties in the house are allowed in the room or kitchen to a limited extent and always in agreement with the other residents and neighbours according to the house rules. - 21.
+Participation in the 'kitchen-tax-scheme' is mandatory. - 22.
+The tenant is obliged to abide by the house rules. - 23.
+Participation in the bi-annual general cleaning is mandatory. - 24.
 It is not allowed to dry clothes in your room.
 Use the drying facilities of the dormitory to dry your laundry.

-Section 12.
-Signature Date:

-Signed by the landlord

-Signed by the tenant
+Tenancy no. Section 12.
+Signature Date: Date: Signed by the landlord Signed by the tenant

-Date: